Rohit-Agarwal-Khitchdee/EngagementManager/README.md

-Modal app codefiles are designed to be viewed using ModalWX since the block and sub-block level constructs are only parsed by ModalWX and code folding, while available on all IDEs, is not commonly used since it is mouse based and not convenient.
+Modal app codefiles are designed to be viewed using ModalWX since the block and sub-block level constructs are only parsed by ModalWX and code folding, while available on all IDEs, is not commonly used since it is mouse-based, time-consuming, breaks the flow and is hence not convenient.

 # Building and Running the app: